- Clyde McPhatter

 - Johnny Moore

 - Bill Pinkney

 Mellow yet savvy, the Drifters painted vivid New York scenes with their syrupy-sweet voices.

 The Drifters took the ardent fervor of their gospel days and channeled it into soulful R&B arrangements about typical lives, elevating the everyday to a state of sanctity.

 The Drifters served to link Fifties rhythm & blues with Sixties soul music.

-So important were the Drifters to Atlantic Records that label cofounder Ahmet Ertegun proclaimed them “the all-time greatest Atlantic group.”
-They had Number One singles with three different singers – McPhatter, Moore and King - which must stand as some kind of record.
-The era of Clyde McPhatter and the Drifters, which lasted only from 1953-4, yielded “Money Honey” (a Number One R&B hit), “Honey Love” and “White Christmas.”
+So important were the Drifters to Atlantic Records that label co-founder Ahmet Ertegun proclaimed them “the all-time greatest Atlantic group.”
+They had Number One singles with three different singers—McPhatter, Moore and King—which must stand as some kind of record.
+The era of Clyde McPhatter and the Drifters, which lasted only from 1953 to 1954, yielded “Money Honey” (a Number One R&B hit), “Honey Love” and “White Christmas.”
 Their groundbreaking doo-wop version of the latter song remains second only to Bing Crosby’s in popularity.
-Thereafter, McPhatter served a hitch in the army and then embarked on a solo career on Atlantic.
+Thereafter, McPhatter served a term in the army before embarking on a solo career on Atlantic.
 With Ben E. King as lead vocalist, the Drifters began working with Leiber and Stoller in 1959.
 The first fruit of their union was “There Goes My Baby,” a pop-R&B classic with a swirling string arrangement and a “baion” rhythm borrowed from Latin sources.
 Other hits of the King era include “Save the Last Dance for Me,” the Drifters’ only single to top both the pop and R&B charts, and “This Magic Moment.”
 King, too, departed for a solo career, recording “Spanish Harlem” and “Stand By Me,” both of them soulful classics that have stood the test of time.